riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 https://agentfoundations.org/item?id=1711 apparently there is a parameter $f$ here that determines the level of updatelessness.

-“Lately there’s been a bit more doubt about updatelessness (in full generality instead of the partial version attained by policy selection) as being an achievable desiderata.” https://agentfoundations.org/item?id=1797 So this also seems to mean that policy selection doesn't necessarily imply updatelessness.
+“Lately there’s been a bit more doubt about updatelessness (in full generality instead of the partial version attained by policy selection) as being an achievable desiderata.” https://agentfoundations.org/item?id=1797 So this also seems to mean that policy selection doesn’t necessarily imply updatelessness.

 “An updateless agent is one that does not update on its observations, but instead chooses what action it wants itself to output upon being input those observations.” https://agentfoundations.org/item?id=1689 The post distinguishes between empirical updatelessness and logical updatelessness.